edina/angular-build/README.md

 ## About
-A build system for Angular 2 web app development using the Gulp build system.
+A Build System for Angular 2 web app development using the Gulp build system.
 This module forked from [Modern Web Dev Build](https://www.npmjs.com/package/modern-web-dev-build).
 All kudos goes to Sebastien, I have just added features I tend to use.
+You can see a [seed](https://github.com/marksmall/angular2-jspm-seed) project using this Build System.

 ## Added Features